jvolkening/minion_bacterial/README.md

 conda create --name poretools poretools
 ```

-2. Download the FAST5 data into the directories
-`raw/minion/Sent/fast5` and `raw/minion/Ecoli/fast5` for the *Salmonella* and
-*E. coli* data respectively.
-This step will be incorporated into the `init.sh`
-script once the data are published to SRA.

-3. Download the raw data, extract and trim the FASTQ reads, and create the
+2. Download the raw data, extract and trim the FASTQ reads, and create the
 time series subsampling directories for use in benchmarking different MinION
 run times: